gleanerio/gleaner/docs/runningGleaner.md

 ./DV
 ```

 Note that the file assumes BASH or a BASH compliant shell.
-If you are running ZSH or another shell, you likely know how to set these.
+If you are running ZSH or another shell, there are some other steps you will need to take to set these values.

 Those of you more familiar with Docker might note you could copy this file to a new name.
 Specifically a .env file located in the same directory as your docker-compose.yml file.
 This should also work.
 Also, the compose file actually reference this demo.env file as an "env_file" entry.
 However, I have seen cases where some of these approaches do not always work, so manually setting them and confirming them is a good move unless you are more familiar with Docker and Docker annoyances.

 ## Docker Compose command